we-make-websites/brush/README.md

 Brush is a collection tools used in Basis and Canvas.

+Each tool is contained in its own folder and handled separately from the rest.

+Linting is shared across all tools.

 ## 📅 Changelog

 See *CHANGELOG.md* for a history of changes.